2026

 With the IA, I started exploring the range of possible experiences.

-Sketching the possible flows, I noticed some confusing spots.
+When sketching the possible flows, I noticed some confusing spots.

 Clarifying Actions vs. System States